 Fruition’s Favorite Garlic Scape Recipes & Harvest Tips

-Friends, I’ve made you a sweet little ebook with our go-to recipes for garlic scape pesto, both lacto-fermented and vinegar scape pickles and many more ways we savor our scapes throughout the seasons.
+Friends, we’ve made you a sweet little ebook with our go-to recipes for garlic scape pesto, both lacto-fermented and vinegar scape pickles and many more ways we savor our scapes throughout the seasons.

 Sow Seeds & Sing Songs,